gateway-fm/public-docs/docs/validators/ha/alerting.md

 # Alerting & Incident Response

 Alerting should be very specific.
 It’s easy to just set thresholds to every possible monitored metric and add alarm to it.
-But that could lead to fatigue, distractions and also ignoring alerts, see [this article](https://www.atlassian.com/incident-management/on-call/alert-fatigue) for more details.
+But that could lead to fatigue, distractions, and also ignoring alerts.
+See [this article](https://www.atlassian.com/incident-management/on-call/alert-fatigue) for more details.

 Alerts should never be ignored, even if you think you have an idea what caused them.